MyGet/PackageSourceDiscovery/README.md

           href="http://myget.org/discovery/feed/googleanalyticstracker"/>
 	```

-	This URL should be followed and the NFD manifest parsed.
+	This URL should be followed and the PSD manifest parsed.
 Note that multiple tags may exist and should all be parsed.

   * HTML containing a tag such as